Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water

-Much less is known on the role of indole in radiation protection in the context of ionizing radiation.
 While the nucleic acids in solution dominantly suffer radiation damage indirectly, via reactions with OH radicals and hydrated or pre-hydrated electrons formed upon irradiation of water~\cite{Ito:IJRB63:289, Alizadeh:ARPC66:379}, they can be also ionized directly~\cite{CRC:Lehnert:2007, Morgan:RR159:567}.
-Then, charge migration and transfer takes place and indole can be one of the sinks for the positive holes formed~\cite{Milligan:NAR31:6258, Butchosa:OBC8:1870}.
-Detailed knowledge of the electronic structure and electrochemical quantities is needed to understand these processes and related redox potentials and reorganization energies.
+Then, charge migration and transfer take place, and indole can be one of the sinks for the positive holes formed~\cite{Milligan:NAR31:6258, Butchosa:OBC8:1870}.
 Redox properties of indole were studied for decades using kinetic techniques.
-For example, kinetics measurements enabled to assign the reduction potential of the indole cation to 1.24~V~\cite{Merenyi:JPC92:134}.
-The ionization onset of indole was determined to 4.35~eV~\cite{Bernas:JPC84:1259}.

 There were multiple experimental and theoretical studies of indole's photoelectron spectrum in the gas phase~\cite{Eland:1969, Dolby:1976, Domelsmith:1977, Kubota:JESRP128:165, Plekan:JPCA124:4115}.
-Recently, the electronic structure of indole was investigated in a combined experimental and theoretical study~\cite{Plekan:JPCA124:4115}, using tunable x-ray radiation and \emph{ab initio} electron propagation and density functional theory.
-The HOMO and HOMO$-$1 binding energies were estimated to be 7.90 and 8.32~eV, both corresponding to the ionization through the $\pi$ orbitals.
-The electrons in $\sigma$ orbitals started to be ionized above 11 eV.
-Core-electron binding energies were characterized as well~\cite{Plekan:JPCA124:4115}.
+Recently, the electronic structure of indole was investigated in a combined experimental and theoretical study~\cite{Plekan:JPCA124:4115}, using tunable X-ray radiation and \emph{ab initio} electron propagation and density functional theory.
+So far, the complete electronic structure of indole in the solvent environment, and particularly in water, was not reported.
+However, the resonant two-photon ionization (R2PI) spectrum~\cite{Kumar:FD212:359} of aqueous-phase indole and the valence photoelectron spectrum of aqueous-phase tryptophan~\cite{Roy:JPCB122:3723}, with it's indole side chain, provided information on indole's valence electronic structure.

-The complete electronic structure of indole in the solvent environment, and particularly in water, has not been reported so far.
-The resonant two-photon ionization (R2PI) spectrum of aqueous indole, exploiting indole's strong near-UV absorption, was measured and yielded a value of 7.4~eV for the first ionization energy~\cite{Kumar:FD212:359}, which corresponds to a solvent shift of $\ordsim0.5$~eV.
-No comparable energy shift was observed for the second ionization energy.